Use no-code agents as tools

 to auto

-allows the model to choose when to use the no-code application tool, based on the user’s question and the description of the tool.
+allows the model to choose when to use the no-code agent tool, based on the user’s question and the description of the tool.

 When the model decides to use the tool you’ve defined, it will indicate that in the tool_calls